minibolt-guide/minibolt/guide/faq.md

 Otherwise, you can of course copy the whole bitcoin data directory directly to your new node.

 When **Reusing the old drive** for your new node, you must first copy the data to a different drive or computer, either by connecting the drive, or over the network.
-When you **use a new drive**, you can set the RaspiBolt up first and then copy the data directly from drive to drive.
+When you **use a new drive**, you can set the MiniBolt up first and then copy the data directly from drive to drive.

 * Example for network copy

     ```sh
-    $ rsync -rhvPog --append-verify admin@raspibolt.local:/mnt/ext/bitcoin /your-local-directory
+    $ rsync -rhvPog --append-verify admin@MiniBolt.local:/mnt/ext/bitcoin /your-local-directory
     ```

 * Example for local drive-to-drive copy with both drives mounted

     ```sh
-    $ rsync -rhvPog --append-verify /mnt/old-raspibolt-drive/bitcoin /mnt/raspibolt-v3-drive/data
+    $ rsync -rhvPog --append-verify /mnt/old-MiniBolt-drive/bitcoin /mnt/MiniBolt-v3-drive/data
     ```

 ---